Lexogen-Tools/idemux/README.rst

 Idemux can demultiplex based on i7, i5 and i1 inline barcodes.
-While this tool can generally be used to demultiplex on any barcodes (as long as they are correctly supplied and in the fastq header), it shines when using it in combination with `Lexogen indices <https://www.lexogen.com/indexing/12nt-dual-indexing-kits/>`_, as it will correct common sequencing errors in the sequenced barcodes.
-This will allow you to retain more reads from your sequencing experiment, without causing and bleed or potential cross contamination.
+While this tool can generally be used to demultiplex on any barcodes (as long as they are correctly supplied and in the fastq header), it best performs when used in combination with `Lexogen indices <https://www.lexogen.com/indexing/12nt-dual-indexing-kits/>`_, as it will correct common sequencing errors in the sequenced barcodes.
+This will allow you to retain more reads from your sequencing experiment, while minimizing cross contamination.

 Idemux use is permitted under the following `licence <LICENCE.txt>`_.